instant992/FoxCloud/README.en.md

 </p>

 <p align="center">
-  <strong>A modern, cross-platform client for Clash.</strong>
+  <strong>A modern cross-platform Mihomo client</strong>
   <br>
-  With a focus on improved user experience and integration with modern control panels like <a href="https://github.com/remnawave/panel">Remnawave</a>.
+  With a focus on improved user experience and integration with modern <a href="https://github.com/remnawave/panel">Remnawave</a> panel.
 </p>

 <p align="center">